What is Amblyopia?

 How can I get early treatment for amblyopia?

 Some forms of amblyopia, such as that associated with large-deviation strabismus, may be easily detected by parents.
-Other types of amblyopia (from high refractive error) might cause a child to move very close to objects or squint his or her eyes.
-Still other forms of amblyopia may NOT be obvious to parents and therefore must be detected by Vision Screening.
+Other types of amblyopia (such as from high refractive error) might cause a child to move very close to objects or squint his or her eyes.
+Still other forms of amblyopia may not be obvious to parents and therefore must be detected by vision screening.

 What is Vision Screening?

-Vision Screening is strongly recommended by the American Academy of Pediatrics (AAP) over the course of childhood to detect amblyopia early enough to allow successful treatment.
-Pediatricians check newborns for red reflex to find congenital cataracts.
-Infants are checked for the ability to fix and follow and whether they have strabismus.
-Toddlers can have their pupillary red reflexes tested with a direct ophthalmoscope (Brückner Test) or by instruments that identify a significant refractive error that needs correction to prevent amblyopia.
-When children can consistently identify objects either by reading or by matching, the acuity of each eye (with the non-tested eye patched) is screened to identify amblyopia.
+Vision Screening is recommended by the American Academy of Pediatrics (AAP) to detect amblyopia early enough to allow for successful treatment.
+Pediatricians check newborns to find cataracts or other congenital problems.
+Infants are checked for the ability to fix and follow and for strabismus (eye misalignment).
+Electronic instruments may be used to identify refractive error or amblyopia in toddlers.
+Once children can consistently identify objects either by reading or by matching, the acuity of each eye may be tested as it is in adults.

 How is amblyopia treated?